 Day 3 - Wednesday - Create your own PH rainbow with our acids and alkalis experiment.
 Download your PH scales and activities here.

-Day 4 - *coming soon* Thursday - This year Segedunum Roman Fort has joined us for Science Works and created a series of fantastic resources all about the Romans.
+Day 4 - Thursday - This year Segedunum Roman Fort has joined us for Science Works and created a series of fantastic resources all about the Romans.
 Create a catapult, find out about Roman medicine and explore archaeology.